ogelbric/Arcas/README.md

 ![Version](https://github.com/ogelbric/Arcas/blob/main/tkgm14.png)

-Commands for the below output and addin the harbor IP to DNS
+Commands for the below output and adding the harbor IP to DNS

 ```
 kubectl config get-contexts